dahliakadri/movies_by_destination/README.md

 $ createdb moody
 ```

-Run seed.py in the terminal which will run model.py, create the database tables and see the database with IMDB datasets:
+Run seed.py in the terminal which will run model.py, create the database tables and seed the database with IMDB datasets:
    ```
 $ python3 movie_data_seed.py
 ```

-Run the app from the command line.
+Run the app from the command line

 ```
 $ python server.py